Viva Tall Poppies

 “Viva Tall Poppies”

-Heading to paint prophetically in worship at the Australian Prayer Day meeting, the Lord asked me to paint into breaking the spirit of the tall poppy syndrome.
-He said, “Cut that spirit off at the knees the way it has cut down our leaders, and let your leaders lead!”
+Heading to worship at the Australian Prayer Day meeting this morning, the Lord asked me to paint into breaking the spirit of tall poppy syndrome.
+He said, “cut that spirit off at the knees, the way it has cut down our leaders, let your leaders lead!”

 If God is talking about an issue, it means He is ready and willing to deal with it.
-Pray for our leaders in every sphere of influence and say “rise up!”
+Today we pray for our leaders in every sphere of influence and say, “rise up!”
 Be the best you can be.
 Celebrate excellence!

 Three poppies in the painting depict divine completeness and perfection.
 God is able to end this destructive cycle, and ‘three’ carries a “now” meaning.
 Under the poppies is a wheat field.
 The harvest is waiting for the leaders to rise up and take their rightful place.